dustintitus/alpine-ontario-snow-stars/static/img/README.md

 # Logo Directory

-Please add the Horseshoe Valley Resort logo as `horseshoe-logo.png` to this directory.
+Please add the Alpine Ontario logo as `alpine-ontario-logo.png` to this directory.

-The logo will be displayed in the application header.
-If the logo is not found, the application will display "Snow School" text as a fallback.
+The logo will be displayed on the landing page.
+If the logo is not found, it will be hidden automatically.